 Where are the election funding disclosures and advance disclosures available?

 The National Audit Office of Finland keeps a register containing the information in the election funding disclosures and advance disclosures.
-The register is available at www.vaalirahoitusvalvonta.fi (only in Finnish and Swedish).
+The register is available at www.vaalirahoitusvalvonta.fi.